Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A building permit gives you legal permission to start construction of a building project in accordance with approved drawings and specifications.
 Building permits are beneficial to you and the community and ensure that construction in Red Wing meets local and state codes.
-By working with a building inspector, you will benefit from their knowledge of the building codes to ensure your construction project is built right, will be safe, and will last.
-Safe construction practices help protect you, your family, your friends and your investment.
+By working with a building inspector, you will benefit from their knowledge of building codes to ensure your construction project is built correctly, will be safe, and will last.
+Safe construction practices help protect you, your family and friends, and your investment.

 A building permit must be obtained any time a building or structure is built, enlarged, altered, repaired, moved, converted, or demolished.
-For more information, contact the Building Inspection Division.
+For more information, contact the Permits and Inspections Division.

 Building Permits and Application Fees (PDF)

 Roofing, siding, plumbing and mechanical permits can usually be issued at the time they are submitted.
 If all of the supporting information is complete, it will take up to one week to get a permit for projects that require plan review such as: decks, basements, etc. It will take a minimum of two weeks to get a permit for a new single family home, major additions and commercial permits.
 If the application is not complete, it will be a longer wait.